The ethical principles

 Blood can be donated at hospital transfusion centres or at blood transfusion units run by various associations.
 You can make an appointment yourself for all sorts of donation with a transfusion centre or through the blood donors’ associations.

-To become a donor, please visit the municipal office that’s closest to you.
+To become a donor, please visit the local office that’s closest to you.